MayerKazui/skl-component-vue-vite-tailwind/README.md

 # Vue 3 (vanilla) + Vite + Tailwind cSS

 This template use viteJS, Vue 3 and Tailwind CSS.
-It's here to provide help to creating npm package for using compononent in all your project.
+It's here to provide help to creating npm package for using component in all your project.

 ## Recommended IDE Setup